seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 3. Download the GitHub repository for this book and find out how many `.html` files it contains.

-## Make

-Once upon a time there were no web browsers, file browsers, start menus, or search bars.
-When somebody booted up a computer all they got a was a shell prompt, and all of the work they did started from that prompt.
-Back then people still loved to share software, but there was always the problem how software should be installed.
-The `make` program is the best attempt at solving this problem, and `make`'s elegance has carried it so far that it is still in wide use today.
-The guiding design goal of the `make` program is that in order to install some new piece of software one would:

-1. Download all of the files required for installation into a directory.
-2. `cd` into that directory.
-3. Run `make`.

-This is accomplished by specifying a file called `makefile`, which describes the relationships between different files and programs.

-### Summary

-### Exercises

 ## Configure

 ### History